Alabama voter registration guide

 - Box 6 - ID Number: Provide your Alabama driver’s license number or non-driver ID card number.
 If you do not have either of these numbers, provide the last 4 digits of your social security number.
 If you don't have any of these numbers, write "NONE" in this space.

-- Box 7 - Choice of Party: You do not have to register with a party if you want to take part in that party’s primary election, caucus, or convention.
+- Box 7 - Choice of Party: You do not need to register with a party to take part in that party’s primary election, caucus, or convention.

 - Box 8 - Race or Ethnic Group: You are required to fill in this box; however, your application will not be rejected if you fail to do so.